 Access to Phelps Lake can be done via the Death Canyon Trailhead which is a tougher hike in terms of elevation or through Laurance S. Rockefeller Preserve.
 I highly recommend accessing Phelps Lake through the Preserve because their nature center is so cool and adds to the experience.
 More information about the preserve here.

-When hiking around Phelps Lake, you will likely hear laughing and splashing as people jump off the 22ft rock in the distance.
+When hiking around the Phelps Lake loop trail, you will likely hear laughing and splashing as people jump off the 22-foot rock in the distance.
 Make your way there, muster up some courage, and take the jump!
-The lake is beautiful but this experience will be one for the books.
+The lake is beautiful, but this experience will be one for the books.

 Jenny Lake